ecancer/ecancer.github.io/docs/index.md

 Date format example: `2020-01-01T12:01:02+00:00`

+NB: dates stored in the database are UTC.

 ### Downloading videos from Vimeo

 To download a video from the Vimeo hosting platform, the following procedure